mohh4nd/Wrangle_and_Analyze_Data/README.md

 # Wrangle_and_Analyze_Data
 # WeRateDogs Dataset Exploration
 The dataset that you will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as WeRateDogs.
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "they're good dogs Brent."
 WeRateDogs has over 4 million followers and has received international media coverage.
-You can download the dataset from [Kaggle](https://www.kaggle.com/datasets/shamiulislamshifat/weratedogs-twitterapi)

 ## The objective of this project is to:
 * Perform data wrangling